maandag 30 juni 2025

 Hi everyone

 Maureen Fry and the Angel of the North is the third book in the Harold Fry series by Rachel Joyce.
-It's not a series where you need to read the books in order though I would recommend doing so just to know the backstory.
+It's not a series where you need to read the books in order but I would recommend doing so just to know the backstory.knowing the backstory adds so much depth to Maureen’s journey

 I got my book from Bol.